Eddie Kingston: American Triple Crown Champion (2023–2024)

 Kingston announced his participation in the Continental Classic and that his ROH World Championship and NJPW Strong Openweight Championship on the line in the tournament final.
 Kingston lost both of his initial matches, and had to win all of his remaining bouts to avoid mathematical elimination.
 In the League Finals at Dynamite: New Year's Smash, Kingston defeated Danielson for the first time to clinch the Blue League Finals, while Jon Moxley won the Gold League Finals, setting up the Championship Finale at Worlds End.
 At the event, Kingston defeated Moxley for the first time in his career, retaining both the ROH World Championship and NJPW Strong Openweight Championship while also becoming the inaugural holder of the AEW Continental Championship.
 As a result, he was dubbed the inaugural "American Triple Crown Champion" (also referred to as the Continental Crown Champion) for holding all three titles.
 On March 3, 2024 at Revolution, Kingston successfully defended his titles against Bryan Danielson.
 On the March 20 episode of Dynamite, Kingston lost the Continental Championship to Kazuchika Okada.
 At Supercard of Honor, Kingston lost the ROH World Championship to Mark Briscoe.

-Kingston was originally scheduled to team with FTR (Cash Wheeler and Dax Harwood) and Bryan Danielson as Team AEW against The Elite (Kazuchika Okada, Matthew Jackson, Nicholas Jackson, and Jack Perry) at Double or Nothing in Anarchy in the Arena, but was pulled from the event due to a tibial fracture, a torn ACL, and a torn meniscus and would most likely be out of action until May 2025 and was subsequently replaced by Darby Allin.
-Despite the injury, he returned on-air for the August 17 episode of Collision in a pre-recorded promo from his home to discuss All In and the Title vs Career match between Swerve Strickland and Bryan Danielson.
+Kingston was originally scheduled to team with FTR (Cash Wheeler and Dax Harwood) and Bryan Danielson as Team AEW in an Anarchy in the Arena match against The Elite (Kazuchika Okada, Matthew Jackson, Nicholas Jackson, and Jack Perry) at Double or Nothing in May 2024, but was replaced by Darby Allin due to a severe leg injury; he was theorized to be out of action until at least May 2025 after suffering a fractured tibia, torn ACL, and torn meniscus.
+During his time away, he made one appearance in a pre-recorded promo from his home on the August 17 episode of Collision, discussing the upcoming championship vs. career match between Strickland and Danielson at All In.